ivanov/vim-ipython/README.rst

   ``monitor_subchannel`` is set.
 This is a bug in minibufexpl.vim and the workaround is described in vim-ipython issue #7.

+- the vim-ipython buffer is set to filetype=python, which provides syntax highlighting, but that syntax highlighting will be broken if a stack trace is returned which contains one half of a quote delimiter.

 ----------------------------
 Thanks and Bug Participation
 ----------------------------